Zemiology: Regulating the minimum wage

-It is estimated by the Low Pay Commission that 146,000–219,000 workers are not receiving the wage they are legally entitled too.
+It is estimated by the Low Pay Commission that 146,000–219,000 workers are not receiving the wage they are legally entitled to.
 It has been suggested that the reasons for relate to the limited resources available to the Inland Revenue Enforcement Teams.
 The Inland Revenue Enforcement Team consists of 16 compliance teams, each with 3 to 8 officers, based in fourteen towns and cities throughout the UK.
 In 1999 there were 115 Inspectors which meant that a workplace could expect to be inspected once every 30 years.

 Policy responses to inequality

 Inequality has grown in countries like the UK since the beginning of the 1980s.
 It is argued that this growth in inequality has had a series of deleterious and harmful effects.
 These include children's life chances, mental health, physical health, crime and social well-being.
 Using the example of physical, numerous studies have demonstrated that those from lower socio economic classes have lower life expectancy.
 For instance a recent research study that investigated differences in health in the 678 electoral wards of the northern region of England found that death rates were four times as high in the poorest 10 per cent of wards as they were in the richest 10 per cent.
 In the 1980s more and more households fell into poverty and by the early 1990s one in three children lived below the poverty line.

 Inequality is a harm that is perceived as an inherent and largely unpreventable feature of our society.
 Yet a number of academics attribute the current levels of inequality in the UK to a series of policy decisions that have been made over the last 30 years.
 The reasons for the growing levels of inequality are numerous.
 The poorest groups in society have seen their income and wealth affected by developments such as the decreasing value of benefits in real terms, the deregulation of labour markets etc., whilst the rich have seen their wealth grow primarily as a result of the changes made in the UK tax system since 1979.
 In particular, the top rate of income tax was cut by the Thatcher government in the first post-1979 election budget from 83% to 60%.
 Then it was cut to 40%.
 Moreover, tax havens have increased and become common place which has enabled wealthy individuals and companies to avoid taxation regimes.
 In fact, tax consultants Grant Thornton estimated that the UK's 54 billionaires paid income tax of only £14.7 million in 2006.
 At least 32 paid no income tax at all.
 In contrast, according to the Institute for Fiscal Studies, £3.4 billion a year would lift enough families out of poverty to hit Labour's pledge of halving child poverty by 2010.